Woodland which has been in continuous existence since 1600 (1750 in Scotland).

 A proportion of stems removed in order to give the best stems space and light to grow into a more valuable crop.
 This is usually carried out some time after canopy closure and may be repeated at intervals.
+It is a necessary operation in the production of quality timber.
 A temporary reduction in standing volume will result.

 United Nations Economic Commission for Europe, responsible for compiling international statistics on production and trade of wood products for Europe, the Russian Federation and North America.